 Other road hazards include sandstorms, roaming camels and the glaring sun, so it’s only advisable to drive if you’re very confident.

 Finding Work As An Expat In Qatar

-To move to Qatar and take up a job, you’re going to need a formal employment offer in place to begin the visa application process.
+To move to Qatar and take up a job, you will need a formal employment offer to begin the visa application process.
 In addition, you’ll need a residency permit and an employer to act as your sponsor.

 Expats need a temporary visa to travel, and then the rest of the formalities are sorted out in person.